wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 For internal SLAs, the expectation of how different services/domains interact can effect a users journey end to end.
 It can be beneficial to consider overall contracts at a high level in certain circumstances to get an idea of a "worst case" for all SLAs.
 I.e. what the slowest agreed journey is end-to-end for your consumer/customer given all components and domains involved are meeting their maximum SLA for latency.

 All of this process involves the cooperation of multiple departments in your company.
 For example:
-- Tech will be impacted by what is currently achievable with what they have built and if SLI's are in place to measure the agreed contract is being met.
+- Tech will be impacted by what is currently achievable with what they have built and if SLIs are in place to measure the agreed contract is being met.
 - Product could be impacted by trying to meet consumer/customer/clients needs and discussions around that.
 - Finances and the business as a whole could be impacted by the consequences of a SLA not being met.